Parthsabhaya18/DigiWhiz/README.md

-## Deployment
+## -Deployment
-The application is deployed and accessible at (https://digiwhiz-task.vercel.app/)
+The application is deployed and accessible at https://digiwhiz-task.vercel.app/